tnballo/high-assurance-rust/src/chp1/why_this_book.md

 >
 > Zig, Rust, and Ada employ various strategies for one or more of:
 >
-> * Building safety features directly into the type system (compile time check)
+> * Building safety features directly into the type system (compile time enforcement)
 > * Requiring explicit opt-out of default runtime safety enforcement (runtime detection)
 >
 > Baking safety into the core design of a language makes defect elimination easier to scale reliably.